Quincy Jones: 1990–2024: Established career

-In 2001, Jones published his autobiography Q: The Autobiography of Quincy Jones.
-On July 31, 2007, he partnered with Wizzard Media to start the Quincy Jones Video Podcast.
+In July 2007, Jones partnered with Wizzard Media to start the Quincy Jones Video Podcast.
 In each episode, he shares his knowledge and experience in the music industry.
 The first episode features him in the studio producing "I Knew I Loved You" for Celine Dion.
-This is included on the Ennio Morricone tribute album We All Love Ennio Morricone.
+This song is included on the Ennio Morricone tribute album We All Love Ennio Morricone.
 Jones helped produce Anita Hall's 2009 album Send Love.
 In 2013, he produced Emily Bear's album Diversity.
 After that, he produced albums for Grace, Justin Kauflin, Alfredo Rodríguez, Andreas Varady, and Nikki Yanofsky.
 He also became a mentor to Jacob Collier.